Systems running Profile Management must be based on one of the following operating systems:

 Every user must have access to the user store, a network folder where profiles are stored centrally.
 Alternatively, profiles can be stored in users’ home drives if preferred.
 For more information, see Profile Management architecture.

 Unless you use XenDesktop 7, where Profile Management is integrated into Citrix Studio, Active Directory (AD) Group Policy Objects (GPOs) are required for configuration.
 AD forest functional and domain functional levels of Windows Server 2008 and Windows Server 2012 native mode are supported.
 For more information, see Domain and forest support in Profile Management.
-Alternatively, you can use a local .ini file for configuration settings, but in general the .ini file should be used for testing purposes only.
+Alternatively, you can use a local .ini file for configuration settings, but in general the .ini file is used for testing purposes only.
 Settings in the .ini file are applied for any setting not configured in the GPO, that is any Group Policy setting that is left in the Not Configured state.